saifali1035/AWS_LoadBalancers/README.md

 }
 ```

-*and For EC2 instances , inbound rule will be custom TCP for 8000 with source as load balancers and outbound will be anywhere*
+*and For EC2 instances , inbound rule will be custom TCP for 8000 and 22 from anywhere and outbound will be to anywhere*

 ```HCL
 resource "aws_security_group" "instance-security-group" {